 Finland has been recognised for having the world’s best drinking water.
 This local company has bottled it and is taking it to the world.
-Just last week, it made headlines for being named the official water of the star-studded Super Saturday event on the night before the Super Bowl.
+In 2019 it made headlines for being named the official water of the star-studded Super Saturday event on the night before the Super Bowl.

 “Even though we already have experience from F1 VIP parties, the NFL final’s Super Saturday is our all-time dream event,” said Petteri Ahonen, CEO of Ice Age Water, the company behind the brand.
-“It’s also great to see that the more important the celebration, the more global attention is placed on the water offered there.”
+“It’s also great to see that the more important the celebration, the more global attention is paid to the water offered there.”

 This Finnish company teamed up with World Vision to launch a new solar-powered solution in Kenya that provides the local community with 8 000 litres of drinking water per day from a borehole.
 The solution is based on an innovative solar-powered reverse osmosis system that can produce pure water without any chemicals or emissions from fresh and saline water alike.